 Vertigo; Here’s why you should visit your chiropractor first.

 A patient visited the office today after suffering from vertigo for two weeks.
-She initially visited the local walk in medical clinic who diagnosed the problem as vertigo and gave her a medication which can alleviate it.
+She initially visited the local walk-in medical clinic who diagnosed the problem as vertigo and gave her a medication that can alleviate it.
 The medication seemed to allow her to sleep but did not fully resolve the problem, and she had no idea why she was feeling dizzy.
 Two weeks later, the dizziness on her right side is improved but her left side still is quite intolerable.

 She had been a patient of ours years ago who visited for symptoms of lower back pain five years ago and after five visits, felt much better.
 She said that she did not have any symptoms in the neck or noticed any stiffness, but did have right knee pain at times.